 To afford full consideration to student complaints and concerning any aspect of the programs, facilities, or other services offered by or associated with the College.
 This grievance procedure is intended to provide a framework within which complaints may be resolved.
 This procedure is not, however, a substitute for other informal means of resolving complaints or other problems.
-The College administration maintains an open-door policy, and students are encouraged to communicate their concerns fully and frankly to members of the College faculty and administration in an attempt to find quick and satisfactory resolutions.
+Students are encouraged to communicate their concerns fully and frankly to members of the College faculty and administration.
 Reasonable measures will be undertaken to preserve the confidentiality of information that is reported during the investigation.